kstenerud/concise-text-encoding/cte-specification.md

         1               = "Keys don't have to be strings" }

-The top-level object can also be a simple type, for example:
+The top-level object can also be a non-container type, for example:

     v1 "A single string object"

-or:

-    v1 30.09

 ### Version Specifier